 - LING 750-X—Seminar: Syntax

 2. Students at UH who are completing a masters or doctorate in foreign languages, linguistics, education, psychology, anthropology, SLS, or a related field and who wish to complement their regular graduate studies with a further special emphasis on second language studies.
 For such students, the AGC fills a role that might be called a “graduate minor.”
-Students who will complete an MA in ESL may wish to profit from the additional research training opportunity provided by such a program, as part of its research-based courses and scholarly paper requirement.
+Students may wish to profit from the additional research training opportunity provided by the AGC program, as part of its research-based courses and scholarly paper requirement.
 As examples:

 a) An MA in Japanese student (thesis option) double counts 9 credits (SLS 660—Sociolinguistics and Second Languages and SLS 678—Microanalysis in Second Language Research, and JPN 633—Japanese Sociolinguistics), and takes two additional SLS or Japanese topics/seminars on pragmatics and JSL to write a paper, on acquisition of honorifics, distinct from the thesis, which is an historical survey of honorific use in Japan.